emmysm/beta-testing-program/README.md

 ## Introduction

-The Fermat Beta Testing Program is run with a network of testers distributed in several teams.
+The Fermat Beta Testing Program is run by a network of testers distributed in several teams.
 Each team meets for 2 hours a day via Hangouts to perform the use case testing in their own devices guided by the team leader.
-All these meetings are public and can be viewed live via youtube and recorded for further analisys.
+All these meetings are public and can be viewed live via youtube and recorded for further analysis.

 ## Teams